Michael Benavides

 -

-While its always important to put our best foot forward to create the most balanced experience possible I also understand that the "Meta" of the game is ultimately designed by the playerbase; therefore my goal is to make sure that the sandbox never gets stale.
+While its always important to put our best foot forward to create the most balanced experience possible I also understand that the Meta of the game is ultimately designed by the player base; therefore my goal is to make sure that the sandbox never gets stale.

 -